A Few Recent Things

 Handmade Journal

-I made this journal imperfectly on purpose.
+I made a journal imperfectly on purpose.

 Single needle binding with waxed red thread